Today’s Hottest Beard Styles

-The stubble beard is a classical look that can be worn either very short to approximately half and inch.
-The mustache ends blend into the beard.
+The stubble beard is a classical look that can either be very short to approximately half an inch.
+Since it is all the same length, the mustache ends blend into the beard.

 32) French Fork

-If, instead of shaping the bottom into a “W” you had it trimmed to a point like a “V” instead, you would have a ducktail.
+If, instead of shaping the bottom into a “W”, you trim it to a point like a “V” instead, you would have a ducktail.

 34) Short Boxed

 This is the full version of the Van Dyke beard, with sides extending outward along the jawline and to the ear.
-The mustache ends are blended into the beard.
+You complete the look by blending the mustache ends into the beard.

-This beard style resembles a long Balbo, but with sides that extend along the lower jaw to the ear.
-The bottom is tapered and rounded under the middle of the lower chin.
+This beard style resembles a long Balbo with a few differences.
+First, the sides extend along the lower jaw to the ear.
+Then, you round and taper the bottom under the middle of the lower chin.

 This could be considered the “full” cousin of the partial Dutch.
 It is similar in most every way except that it features a narrow, curved mustache with ends that blend into the beard.